bisforboman/exjobb/Thesis/Outline_v3.md

 *The system should collect until over-collection has occured.*

-*explain the looks of it in promela code.*

 #### Extended Model
-*explain the extended model's scope*

 ## Design
-*section for the design generated*
 ### Algorithm design
 ### Decisions

 ## Implementation
-*explain the implementation process*

 ### Code Generation
-*explain the process of the code-generation that was used*

 ### Analysis
-*analyze the results of the code-generation*

 ## Verification
 ### LTL Properties
-*explain how the ltl properties defined in the specification were verified.*
 ### Satisfaction
-*explain the satisfaction! hawhaw*

 ## Discussion
 *discuss the thesis work*